Marina di Ragusa: Public transport

 The only public transport in Marina di Ragusa are two bus-lines (A and B), that run from west (port) to east (end of the promenade Andrea Doria).
 There are also several daily buses to Ragusa and Catania and the nearest airport is Comiso Airport at 29 km.
 The Provincial Road SP25 Ragusa Mare connects Ragusa to its beach resort.

 The Port

-The new port of Marina di Ragusa was designed in the 1980s but after a short time works stopped until the years 2006-2008, when with European Funding it was possible to complete it.
+The new port of Marina di Ragusa was designed in the 1980s but after a short time works stopped until the years 2006–2008, when with European Funding it was possible to complete it.
 The new port aims to become one of the major tourist ports of the island.
 The new structure is the biggest tourist port of Sicily and can moor over 800 boats and the new offices for the Coast Guard.
 It was officially opened 3 July 2009.
 In 2010 shops, a supermarket and a bar were opened.

+In 2025, a new ferry service to Valetta, Malta began operation.